CS340-21/MergeSortMusic/preliminary_proposal.md

 though he has only ever worked on fairly static web sites with limited user interactivity.
 He enjoys rock climbing, brazillian jiu-jitsu and works as a commissioned artist in his spare time.

-## Competing Technologies

-Currently, there are existing tools and websites that also apply user input-based merge sorting, but these websites are usually tailored towards a specific use case or fanbase.
-We have not found a general solution that can support any group or sorting of music.
-The general method of sorting music is either by consensus popularity rating or manually.

 ## Customer Value

 These are the motivations for our proposed web application and our projected outcomes for users.